E-File 1095-B: Streamline Your ACA Health Coverage Filing

 • Individual Mandate: Form 1095-B serves as evidence of compliance with the ACA's individual mandate, which requires most individuals to maintain health coverage that meets specific standards.

-• Recipient: A copy of Form 1095-B must be furnished to the covered individual, typically by the end of January following the reporting year.
+• Recipient: A copy of Form 1095-B must be furnished to the covered individual, by Tuesday, March 3rd, 2026.
 The individual may use this information when filing their tax return to report compliance with health coverage requirements.

 space import